Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Experiments

 \section{Experiments}

 In this section, we will first introduce the setup about the expriments, and then analyze the experiment results to answer the following three research question.

-\begin{itemize}[leftmargin=*] \item \textbf{RQ1:} How effective are fine-tuned LLMs in vulnerability detection compared to pre-trained models, and how does the training data composition impact their detection capabilities? \item \textbf{RQ2:} How does dataset perturbation affect the detection and the robustness of fine-tuned LLMs? \item \textbf{RQ3:} How does the semantic gap between vulnerable code and its patch affect detection performance? \end{itemize}
+\begin{itemize}[] \item \textbf{RQ1:} How do training paradigms (with or without explicit reasoning) and data composition affect the detection effectiveness and robustness of fine-tuned LLMs? \item \textbf{RQ2:} How does the semantic gap between vulnerable code and its corresponding patch statistically influence the detection performance across different fine-tuning paradigms? \item \textbf{RQ3:} What are the primary causes of reasoning failures in fine-tuned LLMs, and how do these failure patterns differ between false positives and false negatives? \end{itemize}